 We’ve operated in New Zealand since 1989 and manage more than $25 billion on behalf of individuals, trusts, corporates, KiwiSaver schemes, superannuation schemes, government organisations and charities.

 More than 700,000 New Zealanders trust us to manage their KiwiSaver savings - making us the largest KiwiSaver manager.

 We have a strong record of awards for investment performance in New Zealand.
 See our full awards history.

 If you have any questions about the OneAnswer KiwiSaver Scheme contact us through:

 To join a KiwiSaver scheme, you must be:

-To join or transfer, read the guide and product disclosure statement and then complete and return the relevant application form at the back of the guide and product disclosure statement.
+To join or transfer, read the guide and product disclosure statement and then complete and return the relevant application form at the back of the product disclosure statement.